Modelling uncertainty using stochastic transport noise in a 2-layer quasi-geostrophic model: Introduction

-Our approach is guided by recent results in \citep{CoGoHo2017} which showed that a multi-scale decomposition of the deterministic Lagrange-to-Euler fluid flow map $g_t$ into a slow large-scale mean and a rapidly fluctuating small-scale map leads to Lagrangian fluid paths $x_t=g_tX$ with $g_0=Id$ on a manifold $ \mathcal{D} $ governed by the stochastic process $g_t\in {\rm Diff}(\mathcal{D})$ on the Lie group of diffeomorphic flows, which appears in the same form as had been proposed and studied for fluids in \citep{holm2015variational}; namely,
+Our approach is guided by recent results in \cite{CoGoHo2017} which showed that a multi-scale decomposition of the deterministic Lagrange-to-Euler fluid flow map $g_t$ into a slow large-scale mean and a rapidly fluctuating small-scale map leads to Lagrangian fluid paths $x_t=g_tX$ with $g_0=Id$ on a manifold $ \mathcal{D} $ governed by the stochastic process $g_t\in {\rm Diff}(\mathcal{D})$ on the Lie group of diffeomorphic flows, which appears in the same form as had been proposed and studied for fluids in \cite{holm2015variational}; namely,

-where $x=g_tX$, ${\dd}$ represents stochastic differentiation, the vector fields $\xi_i(x)$ for $i=1,2,\dots,N,$ are prescribed functions of the Eulerian spatial coordinates, $x\in \mathcal{D}$ on the domain of flow $\mathcal{D}$, and $\circ\, dW^i(t)$ denotes the Stratonovich differential with independent Brownian motions $dW^i(t)$.
-The stochastic process for the evolution of the Lagrangian process $g_t$ in equation \eqref{Lag-stoch-process} involves the pullback of the Eulerian total velocity vector field, which comprises the sum of a drift displacement vector field $u_t(x)dt$ plus a sum over terms in $\xi_i(x)$ representing the (assumed stationary) spatial correlations of the temporal noise in the Stratonovich representation, each with its own independent Brownian motion in time.
+where $x=g_tX$, ${\dd}$ represents stochastic differentiation, the divergence-free vector fields $\xi^{k}(x)=\hat{z}\times\nabla\zeta^{k}(x)$ for $k=1,2,\dots,K,$ \ansA{where the $\zeta^k(x)$ are the streamfunctions for the prescribed vector functions $\xi^k(x)$ (to be described below)}, $\hat{z}$ denotes the z-axis, $x\in \mathcal{D}$ on the domain of flow $\mathcal{D}$, and $\circ\, dW^{k}(t)$ denotes the Stratonovich differential with independent Brownian motions $dW^{k}(t)$.
+The stochastic process for the evolution of the Lagrangian process $g_t$ in equation \eqref{Lag-stoch-process} involves the pullback of the Eulerian total velocity vector field, which comprises the sum of a drift displacement vector field $u_t(x)dt$ plus a sum over terms in $\xi^{k}(x)$ representing the (assumed stationary) spatial correlations of the temporal noise in the Stratonovich representation, each with its own independent Brownian motion in time. \ansA{The $\xi$'s represent spatial correlations of the rapid fluctuations which when replaced by noise in the homogenisation limit provide a vector of stochastic transport at the spatial coarse scale of the slow variables.
+This extra transport introduces uncertainty and widens the ensemble spread of the flow rather than simply improving the mean.}

+The choice of the Stratonovich form (as opposed to the It\^{o} form) in the differential equation ensures that the variational derivation of SPDE makes sense.
+This is because the Stratonovich form satisfies the standard chain rule making the formal computation straightforward.
+Whilst the Stratonovich form is preferable from a physical/modelling perspective, the rigorous analysis of the solution of the SPDE requires the transformation from the Stratonovich form to the It\^{o} form through the addition of a covariation between the integrand and the driving Brownian motion.
+Further details of the Stratonovich/It\^{o} integral can be found, for example, in~\cite{KaratzasShreve1991}.